sipb/homeworld/deploy.md

        $ scp <keytab> root@HOSTNAME.mit.edu:/etc/krb5.keytab

  * Run `auth/deploy.sh` on `<host> <keytab> auth-login <user-ca>`
+ * Make sure you don't have any stale tickets
  * Run `req-cert` and see if it works.
  * Confirm that you can log into the server with kerberos auth.
  * Remove your direct SSH key access.